 BLI is committed to regularly measuring our impact, both quantitatively and qualitatively.
-With our first group of caretakers now on campus, we are in the process of collecting information and stories from these caretakers.
-We will then continue to track their progress once they leave BLI to see the long-term results of their education with us.
+We constantly collect information and stories from our Caretakers on the ground, tracking their progress once they leave BLI to see the long-term results of their education with us.
 Additionally, we are regularly collecting data about the plants, trees, and other wildlife species on our campus to see the impact we are having on the land.
 We will continuously update this site so you can see the progress that we are making at BLI.

 BLI By The Numbers